People

 RALPH PROPPER

+Ralph serves as a Co-Chair of the ECOS Climate Change Committee, after having been President of the Board from 2018 to 2022.
 Ralph retired in 2015 from the California Air Resources Board’s Air Quality and Climate Science Research Section.
-Until becoming ECOS President, he was an adjunct chemistry professor at UC Davis and Sacramento City College.
-He is also a board member of Breathe California Sacramento Region, and Sacramento’s “Green Incubator.”
+He taught at UC Davis and Sacramento City College as an adjunct chemistry professor.
+He is a board member of Breathe California Sacramento Region, and Sacramento’s “Green Incubator.”

 TED RAUH

-Ted Rauh has over 30 years of executive management experience with the State of California directing energy conservation and power plant siting programs, hazardous waste and hazardous site cleanup programs, and solid waste management and recycling programs.
-He chairs the ECOS Water Committee and represents ECOS on the Water Forum.
+Ted Rauh serves as Chair of the ECOS Water Committee and represents ECOS on the Water Forum.
+He has over 30 years of executive management experience with the State of California directing energy conservation and power plant siting programs, hazardous waste and hazardous site cleanup programs, and solid waste management and recycling programs.

 ALEXANDRA REAGAN